Skip to main content

 Cortisol the Stress Response Signal

 Cortisol, produced by the adrenal glands, is the body’s primary stress hormone.
 In acute situations, it sharpens focus.
-When stress becomes chronic, levels remain persistently high, creating a state of continuous alarm.
+When stress becomes chronic, cortisol levels remain persistently high, creating a state of continuous alarm.
 This sustained exposure is toxic to the hippocampus, the brain region essential for memory formation and emotional regulation.

 The result is a tangible decline in the ability to learn, recall information, and maintain emotional equilibrium.
 High cortisol impairs your ability to concentrate and can make you feel mentally fatigued.